What are the Covid entry rules for travellers to European countries?

 The European Union Covid traffic light system

-To ease EU travel, European lawmakers approved a digital Covid certificate that has been rolled out across the entire bloc.
-It shows that individuals have either been fully vaccinated, tested negative for the virus, or recovered from the disease.
+To ease EU travel, the European Parliament approved a digital Covid certificate that has been rolled out across the entire bloc.
+It shows that individuals have either been fully vaccinated, tested negative for the virus or recovered from the disease.

-The document is issued by test centers and health authorities, and has been available in all EU member states since July 1, 2021.
-At this stage, however, only Covid vaccination records performed by an official, government-mandated body within the EU can be logged on the certificate.
+The document is issued by test centres and health authorities and has been available in all EU member states since July 1.
+At this stage, however, only COVID-19 vaccination records performed by an official, government-mandated body within the European Union can be logged on the certificate.
 Vaccinations from outside the EU are not accepted yet.

 Germany